About us

 This post is also available in: Français (French) العربية (Arabic)

-By Mohanad Adam
+Written by Mohanad Adam

 The debate over CEDAW between those who oppose it and those who support it intensified for a few months on social media platforms, where several pages were created to spread misleading information to undermine and vilify the convention, subsequently becoming the forum for heated debates between the two sides, according to CEDAW’s supporters radio Nisaa spoke with.